haiwen/seafile-admin-docs/manual/setup_binary/installation_pro.md

     pip3 install --timeout=3600 django==4.2.* future==0.18.* mysqlclient==2.1.* \
         pymysql pillow==10.2.* pylibmc captcha==0.5.* markupsafe==2.0.1 jinja2 sqlalchemy==2.0.18 \
         psd-tools django-pylibmc django_simple_captcha==0.6.* djangosaml2==1.5.* pysaml2==7.2.* pycryptodome==3.16.* cffi==1.16.0 lxml python-ldap==3.4.3
     ```
+=== "Debian 12"
+    !!! note
+        Debian 12 and Ubuntu 24.04 are now discouraging system-wide installation of python modules with pip.
+It is preferred now to install modules into a virtual environment which keeps them separate from the files installed by the system package manager, and enables different versions to be installed for different applications.
+With these python virtual environments (venv for short) to work, you have to activate the venv to make the packages installed in it available to the programs you run.
+That is done here with `source python-venv/bin/activate`.
+    ```sh
+    sudo apt-get update
+    sudo apt-get install -y python3 python3-dev python3-setuptools python3-pip libmariadb-dev-compat ldap-utils libldap2-dev libsasl2-dev python3.11-venv
+    sudo apt-get install -y memcached libmemcached-dev

+    # create the data directory
+    mkdir /opt/seafile
+    cd /opt/seafile

+    # create the vitual environment in the python-venv directory
+    python3 -m venv python-venv

+    # activate the venv
+    source python-venv/bin/activate
+    # Notice that this will usually change your prompt so you know the venv is active

+    # install packages into the active venv with pip (sudo isn't needed because this is installing in the venv, not system-wide).
+    pip3 install --timeout=3600  django==4.2.* future==0.18.* mysqlclient==2.1.* pymysql pillow==10.0.* pylibmc captcha==0.4 markupsafe==2.0.1 jinja2 sqlalchemy==2.0.18 psd-tools django-pylibmc django_simple_captcha==0.5.* djangosaml2==1.5.* pysaml2==7.2.* pycryptodome==3.16.* cffi==1.15.1 lxml python-ldap==3.4.3
+    ```
+=== "Ubuntu 22.04/Debian 11"
+    ```sh
+    # on  (on , it is almost the same)
+    apt-get update
+    apt-get install -y python3 python3-dev python3-setuptools python3-pip python3-ldap libmysqlclient-dev ldap-utils libldap2-dev dnsutils
+    apt-get install -y memcached libmemcached-dev
+    apt-get install -y poppler-utils
+    # create the data directory
+    mkdir /opt/seafile
+    cd /opt/seafile
+    sudo pip3 install --timeout=3600 django==4.2.* future==0.18.* mysqlclient==2.1.* \
+        pymysql pillow==10.2.* pylibmc captcha==0.5.* markupsafe==2.0.1 jinja2 sqlalchemy==2.0.18 \
+        psd-tools django-pylibmc django_simple_captcha==0.6.* djangosaml2==1.5.* pysaml2==7.2.* pycryptodome==3.16.* cffi==1.15.1 python-ldap==3.4.3 lxml
+    ```

 ### Creating user seafile